MicrosoftDocs/sql-docs/docs/language-extensions/language-extensions-overview.md

 Language Extensions is a feature of SQL Server used for executing external code.
 The relational data can be used in the external code using the [extensibility framework](concepts/extensibility-framework.md).

-In SQL Server 2019, Java is supported.
+In SQL Server 2019, R, Python and Java are supported.
 The default Java runtime is Zulu Open JRE.
 You can also use another Java JRE or SDK.

 > [!NOTE]
 > For executing Python or R in SQL Server, see the [Machine Learning Services](../machine-learning/sql-server-machine-learning-services.md) documentation.